JohnnyLdeAlba/enigma4/README.md

 # [Example](https://enigma4.nexusultima.com)

-This is the hosted version of this repo.
+This is the hosted version of this repo with profile creation and media uploading disabled.

 # Requirements